15+ Festive Christmas Mocktails To Try This Year

 This delicious drink is a fun winter spin on a classic Moscow Mule mocktail.
 With bright cranberries, spicy ginger beer (naturally non-alcoholic!), and a few fresh finishes, this crisp festive drink will definitely get you in the holiday spirit.

-Citrus Orange Mocktail
+Citrus Orange Mocktail (Non-Alcoholic)

-This festive holiday drink starts with a bright citrus base and a layer of flavor from ginger-mint syrup that adds a special touch to this easy mocktail recipe.
+This festive holiday drink starts with a bright citrus base and a layer of flavor from ginger-mint syrup that adds a special touch to this easy mocktail recipe

 Citrus Pomegranate Mocktail from One Lovely Life